iCliniq Logo

 What Are the Symptoms of OMD?

-Individuals suffering from oculomotor dysfunction find difficulty in the movement of their eyes.
-So patients face eye problems.
-This results in a plethora of issues in this regard.
+Individuals suffering from oculomotor dysfunction find difficulty in eye movement.
+So, patients face eye problems.
+This results in several issues.
 Individuals who have oculomotor dysfunction often have symptoms such as:

 • Movement of the head while reading.